-Restrained interiors and a monochrome palette bring industrial elements to the fore in this unique multi-storeyed warehouse conversion: exposed brick, Crittall glazing and an imposing steel staircase that unfurls over four floors.
+Restrained interiors and a monochrome palette bring industrial elements to the fore in this multi-storeyed Queen’s Park warehouse conversion.
+Exposed brick, Crittall glazing and an imposing steel staircase that unfurls over four floors.

 A private ground floor entrance leads to a double height stairwell, flooded with natural light from a series of large windows and overhead skylights.
 A large laundry room is well-placed to collect the day’s belongings before decamping upstairs.
 On the first floor sits a guest double bedroom with a dedicated large en suite.
 Up on the second floor, past another double bedroom, you’ll reach the hub of the home.